jondkinney/docusign_rest/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Running the tests

+In order to run the tests you'll need to register for a (free) docusign developer account.
+After doing so you'll have a username, password, and integrator key.
+Armed with that information execute the following ruby file:

+    $ ruby lib/tasks/docusign_task.rb

+This calls a rake task (typically available when this gem is embedded in a Rails app) which adds a file in the test folder called 'docusign_login_config.rb' which is required in order to hit the test API.
+When a client runs the rake task this ruby file calls at the root of the Rails app it adds an initializer with the configuration settings properly setup.

+**VCR**
+The test suite uses VCR and is configured to record the first request only by using the 'once' configuration option.
+If you want to expirmenet or are getting several errors with the test suite you may want to change the VCR config record setting to 'all' temporairily which will write a new yaml file for each request each time you hit the API.
+However, this significantly slow down tests and sort of negates the benefit of VCR which is to mock out the API entirely!